80bots/backend/readme.md

   (Runs and Stops users' instances, which are specified for a scheduled launch or stop considering the time and time zone chosen by the user);

   5. InstanceSyncScheduling ( instance:sync ) is launched every 5 min:
     - Synchronizes all instances in all regions;
     - If the user's email is specified in the tags and such instance is missing in DB - we create it;
     - Remove all the instances with no data (if the issue occurred and the instance wasn't created on AWS);
     - Apply Terminated status - if such instance exists in our DB, but was removed on AWS;

   6. SyncDataFolders ( sync:folders ) is launched per minute
   (Synchronizes the structure of folders, screenshots, logs and JSON files stored on AWS S3 with our DB);

   7. SyncLocalBots ( bots:sync-local ) is launched once a day
   (Synchronizes bots list and their parameters using puppeteer GIT repo, which is set up on the project);

+  8. SyncS3Bots ( bots:sync-s3 )  is launched once a day
+  (Synchronizes bots list and ); Syncs a list of custom scripts and their parameters via s3 bucket, that is configured for this project
-####The functionality performed in the background ( JOBS ):
+#### The functionality performed in the background ( JOBS ):

   1. InstanceChangeStatus - changes an instance status ( 'terminated', 'running', 'stopped' );